bcabalic/UCB-MOD5/README.md

 3. I made inferences from the plots as to which characteristics of customers can be targeted for coupon campaigns.<br>

 <h1>Key findings</h1>
 If you look at my Jupyter notebook, I answered all the default questions.
-Additionally I hand picked 3 key findings:
+Additionally I hand picked 4 key findings:

-<h3>COUPON ACCEPTANCE FOR RESTAURANTS < 20min AND WITH FRIENDS EXCEED 80%</h3>
+<h3>1.
+COUPON ACCEPTANCE FOR RESTAURANTS < 20min AND WITH FRIENDS EXCEED 80%</h3>
 - If restaurant is less than 20 min away the acceptance rate is 70.71%.<br>
 - However if a customer is travelling with friends the acceptance rate goes up to <b>80.15%</b>!<br>
 - Without friends, the acceptance rate is stil high: 66.73%<br>
 - If sent a coupon for a restaurant <20 miles, friends travelling together are <b>13.42%</b> more likely to accept than a solo traveler.<br>
 - This condition is also <b>9.44%</b> higher than the general average of coupons accepted for restaurants within 20 min.<br>

-<h3>SINGLES ARE LIKELY TO ACCEPT CARRYOUT/TAKEAWAY OR RESTAURANTS <20min AWAY</h3>
+<h3>2.
+SINGLES ARE LIKELY TO ACCEPT CARRYOUT/TAKEAWAY OR RESTAURANTS <20min AWAY</h3>
 - The coupon acceptance rate for single people is 60.6% overall.<br>
 - However, if coupon is for CarryOut/TakeAway or a Restaurant <20min away the acceptance rates jump to <b>75% and 73%</b> respectively!

-<h3>FOR 10am COUPONS THAT EXPIRE IN 1 DAY - FOCUS ON MALES, SINGLES, AND COFFEE!</h3>
+<h3>3.
+FOR 10am COUPONS THAT EXPIRE IN 1 DAY - FOCUS ON MALES, SINGLES, AND COFFEE!</h3>
 - I sorted out the TOP 15 acceptance rates in this combined category: 10am coupons & 1-day expiration<br>
 - Then I highlighted the TOP 3 counts (most relevant amount of customers)<br>
 - If you're sending out a coupon at 10am with an 1d expiration - target these customers which have shown <b>65%+</b> acceptance rate historically:<br>